yussufbiyik/lego-store-stock-checker/readme.md

 ## Using as a Server
 Watchlist is constructed by itrating over all subscribers and pushing their watchlist to an array and flattening it later.

-The way the cron job is scheduled is assigned to CRON_INTERVAL in the `.env` file, [Refer](https://www.npmjs.com/package/node-cron#cron-syntax) to here to change thee interval as you wish.
+The way the cron job is scheduled is assigned to CRON_INTERVAL in the `.env` file, [Refer](https://www.npmjs.com/package/node-cron#cron-syntax) to here to change the interval as you wish.
 Default is once every 4 hours.

 Run